 Having said that, I really do not understand how Patek Philippe is going to sell their new Ladies First Chronograph series of watches.

 At a size of 39 mm in length, 35 mm in width and (OMG!)
 10.95 mm in height, this model will cost like a Porsche Boxster, weight like a VW Golf and look like a tactical wrist computer from The Predator movie, but you won’t even be able to detonate a portable nuke with it!

-However, if you are a real connoisseur and love watches not only for their exterior look, but also for movements that power it, then there is a good chance that this one will strike you right into heart.
+However, if you are a real connoisseur and love watches not only for their exterior look but also for movements that power it, then there is a good chance that this one will strike you right into the heart.

 As you can see on the photos, the hand-wound CH 29-535 PS movement (it is reported that the caliber will also power the upcoming Patek Philippe Ref.
-5170J chronograph, which is designed for men) features the traditional unrivalled build quality and a beautiful design that you can admire for hours.
+5170J chronograph, which is designed for men) features the traditional unrivaled build quality and a beautiful design that you can admire for hours.

 Based on the classic column wheel and horizontal clutch architecture, the movement features a number of innovative design solutions, such as optimized synchronization of the clutch and brake levers, as well as self-setting return to zero hammers that make the watch more reliable and dependable.

 Photos: Patek Philippe